 Personally, I’ve been won over by the SNOOZ though.
 As you’ll see below, not only does it sound really good, but it has more features than you usually find in mechanical white noise machines.

 2. You can adjust the tone

-I don’t want to make this review a running comparison of the Marpac Dohm and SNOOZ, but it will be helpful for a couple of points since Marpac pioneered this style of sound machine.
+I don’t want to make this review a running comparison of the Dohm and SNOOZ, but it will be helpful for a couple of points since Yogasleep pioneered this style of sound machine.

 The SNOOZ has a similar mechanism to change the tone – just twist the side cap.
-I imagine they were inspired by Marpac when coming up with that design!
+I imagine they were inspired by the Dohm range when coming up with that design.

 3. It has incremental volume controls

-I’ve long criticized Marpac devices for the lack of a volume control.
-Yes, you can choose between two speed settings with the DS, which also changes the volume.
+I’ve long criticized the Dohm range of fan-based white noise machines for their lack of volume control.
+For example, you can only choose between two speed settings with the Dohm DS, which also changes the volume.
 And as you turn the cap, the volume changes somewhat with the tone.

 4. Nursery calibration setting keeps the volume at a safe level